fatihmutluu/fatihmutluu/README.md

 # Passionate Backend Developer | Java | JavaScript | Data Science Enthusiast

 👋 Hello there!
-I'm [Your Name], and I thrive on crafting efficient and reliable solutions in the realm of backend development.
+I'm Fatih, and I thrive on crafting efficient and reliable solutions in the realm of backend development.
 With a keen interest in Java and JavaScript, I bring a wealth of experience and a genuine enthusiasm for creating robust and scalable applications. 🚀

 ## Technologies and Areas of Expertise